What is a radiologist?

-Radiologists are often called upon to perform image guided procedures, such a biopsies, drainages and targeted injections, to directly enable diagnosis and treatment of patients.
+Radiologists are often called upon to perform image-guided procedures, such as biopsies, drainages and targeted injections, to directly enable diagnosis and treatment of patients.
 A subset of radiologists also perform more advanced image-guided procedures including vascular stenting and aneurysm coiling.

-There is a common misconception that radiologists "take" x-rays, however this task is performed by radiographers (radiologic technologists).
+There is a common misconception that radiologists "take" x-rays, however, this task is performed by radiographers (radiologic technologists).
 The core role of a radiologist is to interpret or "read" x-rays.
-Here's how the wife of a radiologist put it:
+Here's how the partner of a radiologist put it:

-"When I tell people my husband is a radiologist they usually ask if he takes x-rays.
+"When I tell people my other half is a radiologist they usually ask if they take x-rays.

 I explain that a radiologist is a doctor that looks at scans of patients and helps other doctors work out what is wrong and what to do next.
 Also sometimes there isn't anything wrong, which is just as tricky!

 I explain that a radiologist needs to know what all parts of the human body look like, from all angles, using any type of scan.
 They then need to know what it looks like when it's wrong and what it might mean."

 What types of radiologists are there?